camerondugan/Youtube-Subscriptions-for-iPodShuffle-2nd-gen/README.md

 # Youtube Subscriptions for iPodShuffle 2nd gen

-## The pitch:

-A way to stay up to date with new information on a non-smart

 ## What this does:

 1. Downloads youtube videos from your list of channels